-Dead bird reporting: For the season, 33 dead birds have been reported to the Nebraska DHHS dead bird database.
-Of these, three have met the established criteria for WNV testing, one result has been received (bird was negative) and two are pending.
+Dead bird reporting: For the season, 41 dead birds have been reported to the Nebraska DHHS dead bird database.
+Of these, three have met the established criteria for WNV testing, one result has been received (bird was negative), one was unsuitable for testing, and one is pending.